Industry

 Editorial assets carry more obligation per file than almost any other industry’s.
 Every photo has a caption, a credit and a usage restriction that must not be lost or violated — and it all has to move on deadline.

 The 30-second version.
 A publisher’s asset problem is rights, provenance and deadline at once.
 Every editorial image carries a caption, a credit or byline, and a usage restriction — licensed, wire, contributor, embargoed — that a legal or ethical obligation depends on, and it all moves under deadline pressure.
 A DAM’s saving here is 100% IPTC/XMP metadata fidelity so captions, credits and rights never get stripped; rights tracking so nothing runs outside its licence or past its expiry; and fast ingest and search so the right frame is found on deadline, not after it.
+The deeper reason is one failure repeating at three time scales: the obligation gets separated from the image — in seconds when a file is rescaled, in months when it passes through a platform, and across decades until the archive is full of orphans nobody can clear.
+The chain, documented →

 Media & publishing has no dedicated ranking on this site, but the capabilities it lives on are directly tested elsewhere: this page cross-links the metadata-fidelity ranking for the editorial-metadata requirement and the photographer ranking for the deadline-culling and wire-captioning side.